gustrd/shakesearch/README.md

 - Development of a new front-end with React to improve the design and access to a better table library;
 - Use of a PostgreSQL database with GORM and an algorithm to save data at structured tables for better performance, line number results, and Scene identification;
 - Testing of other LLM solutions to find one with a better cost-result ratio than OpenAI's Da Vinci for correcting misspellings;
-- Implementation of a feature for downloading results to a CSV file;
 - Use of play or scene as an additional query parameter, with autocomplete to select;
 - Refactoring of the code into different files for easier maintenance and better understanding.